-Further restrictions, for example on image editing software or processing techniques or a differentiation between thickened and streamlined body silhouette, are not made.
-Furthermore, this rule is limited to commercial advertising within France.
+Further restrictions, for example, on image editing software or processing techniques or differentiation between thickened and streamlined body silhouette, are not made.
+Furthermore, this rule is limited to commercial advertising in France.
 It does not include editorials.

 Possible causes of legislation

 What led to the decree?
 In the global context, it becomes clear: France sets the world’s biggest demands for slimming models.
-Then followed by cities like Milan and London.
-While international dress size 34 or a small 36 seem perfectly adequate, the prevailing sizes in Paris are 32/34.
+They were then followed by cities like Milan and London.
+While international dress size 34 or a small 36 seems entirely adequate, the standard sizes in Paris are 32/34.

 Accordingly, there’s a kind of splitting of the magazines into those that express themselves explicitly against body retouching and those that follow the previous presentation.
-The reasons are therefore complex and lay in the social development as well as in the advertisement, by which France saw itself as responsible to act.
+The reasons are therefore complex and lay in the social development as well as in the advertisement, by which France saw itself as responsible for acting.
 The action is accompanied by further representations in terms of naturalness, to reinforce a countertrend.

 Recommendations of the presentation

-These are also transferable to the hint of retouching, as no concrete presentation recommendations can be derived from the decree of France.
-The recommendations of the ARPP include the following information: Under normal reading conditions, the information must appear horizontally in order to be readable.
+These are also transferable to the hint of retouching, as no detailed presentation recommendations can be derived from the decree of France.
+The recommendations of the ARPP include the following: Under normal reading conditions, the information must appear horizontally to be readable.
 Similarly, the information should:

 - normally spaced,

 - as well as containing a font that allows easy reading (without the font in the advertisement necessarily being uniform).